-Community: Invoked when Troy and Abed, hosting a housewarming party in their new apartment, discuss a 1940s guidebook which they consulted for hints on how to act like appropriate hosts.
-The first piece of advice was "dress to impress."
-The second was "avoid touchy subjects like the Negro problem."
+Communityinvokes this when Troy and Abed, hosting a housewarming party in their new apartment, discuss a 1940s guidebook which they consulted for hints on how to act like appropriate hosts.
+The first piece of advice is "dress to impress."
+The second is "avoid touchy subjects like the Negro problem."

 The Dick Van Dyke Show has Sally Rogers, who spends virtually the entire series trying to catch a husband, but failing because she is too forward and funny.
 An early episode, when she is talking brashly to Laura's meek cousin, has Rob opining that "any normal man would have punched her in the face."
 Yeesh.

-Rob and Laura also had the separate beds similar to the I Love Lucy example.
+Rob and Laura also have separate beds similar to the I Love Lucy example.

 Emergency!'s main character John Gage is of Native American descent.
 In an episode called "Peace Pipe," one of the other main characters begins relentlessly mocking him because of this.
 Gage is clearly upset, but the entire thing is played for laughs rather than recognized as, at best, arrogant insensitivity, and at worst, blatant racism.

-Everyone in-universe is aghast at the idea of a 40-year-old man living with his parents, and act as if it's the most embarrassing and pathetic thing a man could do... except that in many cultures, it's considered perfectly normal (and often fully expected) for the eldest child to do this.
+Everyone in-universe is aghast at the idea of a 40-year-old man living with his parents, and act as if it's the most embarrassing and pathetic thing a man could do... except that in many cultures (including some minority communities in the U.S.), it's considered perfectly normal (and often fully expected) for the eldest child to do this.

-The show, like many Baby Boomer shows, mocks the idea of an adult male enjoying comic books and sci-fi.
-Peter's being a comic book fan (essentially, his being One of Us) is treated as if it's some sort of horrible deformity or character flaw, and the in-universe characters and the presumably Boomer-aged studio audience members treat Peter's comic book fandom with derision.
+The show, like many shows of the '80s and '90s, mocks the idea of an adult male enjoying comic books and sci-fi.
+Peter being a comic book fan (essentially, his being One of Us) is treated as if it's some sort of horrible deformity or character flaw, and the in-universe characters and the presumably baby boomer-aged studio audience members treat Peter's comic book fandom with derision.
 Younger generations don't place the same stigma against comics as the show apparently does.

 Great Teacher Onizuka features a scene where Onizuka, in classic episode-climax speech style, tells his coworker Fuyutsuki essentially that it's her fault that another coworker drugged her and tried to rape her because she was leading him on.
 Fuyutsuki comes to school the next day in slacks instead of her usual business skirt.
-The Unfortunate Implications are toned down a bit by Onizuka telling her she looked cuter in a skirt, but still....
+The Unfortunate Implications are toned down a bitnote Or maybe made worse by Onizuka telling her she looked cuter in a skirt, but still...

-Hey Hey, It's Saturday: The latest Values Dissonance scandal regarding Australia has been due to this one sketch of the Australian Expy of The Gong Show, where a group of performers did a blackface Jackson Five routine called the Jackson Jive.
+Hey Hey, It's Saturday, an Australian expy of The Gong Show, had a scandal revolving around a sketch where a group of performers do a blackface Jackson Five routine called the Jackson Jive.
 Two of the judges were Australian, and were longtime members of the judge panel.
 The third judge was Harry Connick Jr. While the two Australian judges had no problems with the skit (blackface has little stigma in Australia compared to America due to a lack of history surrounding the performance), Connick was not so happy with the act, to the point where if he knew that act was going to be on, he never would've been on the show in the first place.

 Some of Hogan's more... aggressive actions towards women come off as creepy to modern eyes.